-InnoDB is not your default storage engine,
+InnoDB is not the default storage engine,

 InnoDB by restarting the server

 on the command line or with

 defined in the

-[mysqld] section of the
+[mysqld] section of the MySQL

-error; add the
+case, add the

 clause to the

-CREATE TABLE statement to avoid the error.
+statement to avoid the error.

 If you did not make a deliberate decision about the storage

-engine, and you just want to preview how certain tables work when
+engine, and you want to preview how certain tables work when

 InnoDB, issue the command

 table_name ENGINE=InnoDB; for each table.
-Or, to run
+Alternatively,

-table, make a copy like so:
+original table, make a copy: